-There are a number of doctor's offices, dentists, and clinics within the County.
-The Goochland County Health Department also provides public health to residents.
+There are several doctors' offices, dentists, and clinics within the County.
+The Goochland The County Health Department also provides public health services to residents.
 Goochland Cares offers quality medical and dental services for adults who are uninsured and cannot afford care.